 IRS Link to Form — Found Here

-Each state has their own 529 plan, but these plans aren't limited to residents of the sponsoring state.
-Investors from any state can generally use the plan, even if that means passing up a small state tax deduction for contributions but gaining the benefit of a plan that better suits their needs.
+Each U.S. state sponsors its own 529 plan, but these plans aren't limited to residents of the sponsoring state.
+Investors from any state can generally use any 529 plan, potentially passing up a small state tax deduction for contributions but gaining the benefit of a plan that better suits their needs.

 Income is a stream, series, or lump sum of cash or cash equivalents that is paid to an individual based on work performed